-PGR14.3.4R No candidate may be failed and the degree not awarded without having had the opportunity of a viva voce examination, either at first attempt or where a resubmission attempt has been granted.
+PGR14.3.4R No candidate may be failed, and the degree not awarded without having had the opportunity of a viva voce examination, either at first attempt or where a resubmission attempt has been granted.
 But there is no automatic right to resubmission.

 NB.
-Part 15 Assessment Offences, PGR15.11.7R provides the exception to this regulation in the case of a proven assessment offence.
+Part 15 Assessment Offences, PGR15.2.2R provides the exception to this regulation in the case of a proven assessment offence.

-PGR14.3.5R At final assessment a candidate may be referred for resubmission and reassessment once only, and may undergo a maximum of two viva voce examinations in total, unless RDAB permits otherwise on the grounds of accepted personal circumstances or other exceptional grounds.
+PGR14.3.5R At final assessment a candidate may be referred for resubmission and reassessment once only, and may undergo a maximum of two viva voce examinations in total, unless the Taught and Research Degrees Award Board (RDAB) permits otherwise on the grounds of accepted personal circumstances or other exceptional grounds.